Transition metal sulfoxide complex: Structures

 Sulfoxides can bind to metals by the oxygen atom or by sulfur.
 This dichotomy is called linkage isomerism.
 O-bonded sulfoxide ligands are far more common, especially for 1st row metals.
 S-bonded sulfoxides are only found for soft metal centers, such as Ru(II).
 Complexes with both O- and S-bonded sulfoxide ligands are known.
 In some cases, sulfoxides are bridging ligands, with S bonded to one metal and O bonded to the other.

 Synthesis and reactions

 Being a polar solvent with a high dielectric constants, dmso dissolves many metal salts to give the corresponding complexes.
 Other ligand-solvent combinations include acetonitrile and water, which respectively form metal-acetonitrile complexes and metal aquo complexes.
-Treatment of thioether complexes with peroxide reagents gives sulfoxide complex.
+Treatment of thioether complexes with peroxide reagents gives sulfoxide complexes.
 In rare cases, sulfoxide complexes are prepared by S-alkylation of sulfenito complexes.

 Metal thioether complexes are susceptible to sulfoxidation with dimethyldioxirane.

 Reactions

 Being weakly basic, sulfoxide ligands are generally labile, i.e. they are rapidly displaced by other more basic ligands.

 O-bonded sulfoxide ligands are susceptible to oxidation at sulfur.
 In this way, the weakly bonded ligand is converted into a leaving group, such as dimethylsulfone.
 Since dmso is susceptible to deprotonation by strong base, cationic dmso complexes might be expected to undergo H-D exchange under basic conditions.
 Such behavior is not observed even for the trication [Co(NH3)5(dmso)](3+).

 Several metal sulfoxide complexes have been investigated as catalysts.
 The molybdoenzyme DMSO reductase catalyzes the reduction of dmso to dimethyl sulfide.